projectbank/Documentatie/README.md

 ## How to use the API

 The API is very easy to use.
-All of the requests must be made as GET request.
+All of the requests must be made as POST request.
 Because we are communists, we will always give you something back to thank you for your work.
 This will be done in the form of JSON responses.

 All of the calls should be made to https://bowero.nl/api/.

 ### Create a new client

 To create a new, you have to make a call to https://bowero.nl/api/clients/add.php.
-This requires three GET parameters.
+This requires three POST parameters.

 1. __The NUID of the client.__ This should be 8 characters long.
 2. __The PIN of the client.__ Of course, you may pick your own PIN.
 This should be 4 numbers long.
 The database will refuse everything that is not an integer.